 Airbyte enables you to build data pipelines and replicate data from a source to a destination.
-You can configure how frequently the data is synced, what data is replicated, what format the data is written to in the destination, and if the data is stored in raw tables format or basic normalized (or JSON) format.
+You can configure how frequently the data is synced, what data is replicated, and how the data is written to in the destination.

 This page describes the concepts you need to know to use Airbyte.

 A source is an API, file, database, or data warehouse that you want to ingest data from.